MikeS3/OS_Homework/HW0/HW0_2_README.md

 - Program shows multiple push and pop commands successfully being called and displaying the accurate top variable
 - Program creates a successful usable stack in GO

-READEME was written then better structured with chatgbt